-Among Mechoulam's colleagues interviwed Mahmoud ElSohly, famous for growing the marijuana that the U.S. National Institute on Drug Abuse (NIDA) provides to researchers.
+Among Mechoulam's colleagues interviewed in The Scientist is Mahmoud ElSohly, famous for growing the marijuana that the U.S. National Institute on Drug Abuse (NIDA) provides to researchers.
 ElSohly tells Klein that Mechoulam has never rested on his laurels, is always seeking to advance research.
 "It's not just he discovered THC... but he continued to have such a vision for the next step and the next step and the next step."

-"Meetings are useful in many ways.
-People learn what other people are doing and going to do...People from different aspects of a topic talk to each other and maybe something new comes out."
+In addition to the ICRS, Mechoulam was a charter member of the more clinically oriented International Association for Cannabinoid Medicines.
+"Meetings are useful in many ways," he tells Klein.
+"People learn what other people are doing and going to do...
+People from different aspects of a topic talk to each other and maybe something new comes out."